 Enable CORS on your storage account.
-Select your storage account in the Azure portal and click the CORS tab on the left pane.
+Select your storage account in the Azure portal and then choose the CORS tab on the left pane.
 On the bottom line, fill in the following values.
-Then click Save at the top.
+Select Save at the top.

 - Allowed origins = *

 The Sample Labeling tool connects to a source (your original uploaded forms) and a target (created labels and output data).

 Connections can be set up and shared across projects.
 They use an extensible provider model, so you can easily add new source/target providers.